MarynaShavlak/dev-interview-hub/src/entities/Article/ui/ArticleCard/GridViewCard/GridViewCardDeprecated/README.md

-# DeprecatedGridViewCard
+# GridViewCardDeprecated

 ## Overview
-The **`DeprecatedGridViewCard`** component is used to render articles in a grid layout with deprecated styling and components.
+The **`GridViewCardDeprecated`** component is used to render articles in a grid layout with deprecated styling and components.
 It is intended for applications that have not yet transitioned to newer UI components, ensuring that users still have access to article details through a consistent, albeit outdated, interface.
 This component will eventually be replaced by a redesigned version when the feature flag `isAppRedesigned` is active.